 Pro-Tip: Make and Tweet a few audiograms per episode to promote the show.
 Select a quote or sound bite from the episode that will drive the most curiosity.

 Resurface old yet awesome content

 Fans want to be reminded of your episodes — old and new.
-You can reshare your successful episodes weeks, months, or even a year after they originally aired to highlight your favourite interviews and keep your podcast in people’s minds between seasons.
+You can reshare your successful episodes weeks, months, or even a year after they originally aired to highlight your favorite interviews and keep your podcast in people’s minds between seasons.

-Lastly, while on the service, have some fun with emojis since they are a great way to make Tweets more visual, and thus are more eye-catching.
+Lastly, while on the service, have some fun with emojis since they are a great way to make Tweets more visual, and thus more eye-catching.